willstMSFT/microsoft-365-docs/microsoft-365/frontline/shifts-custom-connector.md

       The access token verifies that your app is authorized to [call Microsoft Graph using its own identity](/graph/auth/auth-concepts#access-scenarios) using the *Schedule.ReadWrite.All* permission.
 It must be included in the Authorization header of requests.

-## Register and enable your workforce integration
+## Register and enable the workforce integration

 ### Register your workforce integration in your tenant